German rearmament: Formal armament programs

-Nazi government era: 1933-1945
+Nazi government era: 1933–1945

-After the Nazi takeover of power in January 1933, the Nazis pursued a greatly enlarged and more aggressive version of rearmament.
-During its struggle for power, the 'National Socialist party' (NSDAP) promised to recover Germany's lost national pride.
-It proposed military rearmament claiming that the Treaty of Versailles and the acquiescence of the Weimar Republic were an embarrassment for all Germans.
-The rearmament became the topmost priority of the German government.
-Hitler would then spearhead one of the greatest expansions of industrial production Germany had ever seen.
+After Adolf Hitler's rise to power in January 1933, the Nazis pursued a greatly enlarged and more aggressive version of rearmament.
+During its struggle for power, the National Socialists (NSDAP) promised to recover Germany's lost national pride.
+It proposed military rearmament, claiming that the Treaty of Versailles and the acquiescence of the Weimar Republic were an embarrassment for all Germans.
+Rearmament became the topmost priority of the German government.
+Hitler then spearheaded one of the greatest expansions of industrial production Germany had ever seen.